Otherwise, don't take shots at the players or the coaches. Fans need to do their part too. Pack the stadium.

 But seeing The Ohio State marching band run into “The Shoe” to a pact stadium 20 minutes prior to the game was eye opening and one of the most entertaining things I’ve ever seen.

-Their band is 3 times the size of ours, as is every team’s band in the B1GMaybe the broadcast suppressed it, but did not notice loud music blaring between every play at Michigan.
+Maybe the broadcast suppressed it, but did not notice loud music blaring between every play at Michigan.
 Did notice a very loud crowd that caused Rutgers to take a time out at the goal line.
 Also noticed their marching band playing quite a bit and getting the crowd into the game.

-Maybe the loud music/DJ is suppressing the size of our band. 😉Their band is 3 times the size of ours, as is every team’s band in the B1G
+Their band is 3 times the size of ours, as is every team’s band in the B1G